jejacks0n/teaspoon/README.md

 We know that testing usually requires more than just the test framework, so we've included some of the libraries that we use on a regular basis.

-- [Sinon.JS](http://sinonjs.org) Standalone test spies, stubs and mocks for JavaScript.
+- [Sinon.JS](http://sinonjs.org) (1.8.2) Standalone test spies, stubs and mocks for JavaScript.
 No dependencies, works with any unit testing framework.
 BSD Licence.
-- [ChaiJS](http://chaijs.com/) BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.
+- [ChaiJS](http://chaijs.com/) (1.8.1) BDD / TDD assertion library for node and the browser that can be delightfully paired with any javascript testing framework.
 MIT License.
-- [Sinon-Chai](https://github.com/domenic/sinon-chai) Extends Chai with assertions for the Sinon.JS mocking framework.
+- [Sinon-Chai](https://github.com/domenic/sinon-chai) (1.0.0) Extends Chai with assertions for the Sinon.JS mocking framework.
 MIT-ish License.
-- [expect.js](https://github.com/LearnBoost/expect.js) Minimalistic BDD assertion toolkit based on should.js.
+- [expect.js](https://github.com/LearnBoost/expect.js) (0.1.2) Minimalistic BDD assertion toolkit based on should.js.
 MIT License.
+- [jasmine-jquery-1.7.0.js](https://github.com/velesin/jasmine-jquery) (1.7.0) For Jasmine v1, A set of custom matchers for jQuery, and an API for handling HTML fixtures in your specs.
+MIT License.
-- [jasmine-jquery.js](https://github.com/velesin/jasmine-jquery) A set of custom matchers for jQuery, and an API for handling HTML fixtures in your specs.
+- [jasmine-jquery-2.0.0.js](https://github.com/velesin/jasmine-jquery) (2.0.0) For Jasmine v2, A set of custom matchers for jQuery, and an API for handling HTML fixtures in your specs.
 MIT License.

 You can require these files in your spec helper by using: